March 19, 2021

-Adventure Aquarium is proud to welcome two Pacific blacktip reef sharks (Carcharhinus melanopterus) to Ocean Realm, the aquarium’s largest exhibit containing 760,000 gallons of seawater and featuring over 400 animals, including Anchor, a great hammerhead shark, silky sharks, loggerhead, green sea turtles, stingrays and giant groupers.
+Adventure Aquarium is proud to welcome two Pacific blacktip reef sharks (Carcharhinus melanopterus) to Ocean Realm, the aquarium’s largest exhibit containing 760,000 gallons of seawater and featuring over 400 animals, including Anchor, a great hammerhead shark, silky sharks, loggerhead turtle, green sea turtles, stingrays and giant groupers.
 The sharks were transferred from Adventure Aquarium's sister property Newport Aquarium in Kentucky.
 The first new species of shark to be added to Adventure Aquarium’s collection in 13 years!

 Why Are They Called Pacific Blacktip Reef Sharks?